Virginia Sports Betting

 - PayPal: The same eWallet you’ve been using to facilitate online purchases for years can also be used to transfer funds to and from the Virginia online sports betting app of your choosing.

 - Play+ Prepaid Card: Credit or debit card getting declined?
 No worries!
-Simply activate a Play+ prepaid card for free, upload funds from your credit/debit card, and Play+ will work as a middleman to send those funds directly into your sportsbook account.
+Simply activate a Play+ prepaid card, upload funds from your credit/debit card, and Play+ will work as a middleman to send those funds directly into your sportsbook account.
 Players will also be mailed a physical copy of their card that can be used for real cash withdrawals at any ATM.

-Retail casinos won’t be up and running in Virginia until 2022 or 2023, but once they are, in-person deposits and withdrawals are likely to be available on certain sports betting sites.
-For example, those who bet online with BetRivers should be able to deposit and cash out their money in-person at the Rivers Casino Portsmouth cage.
+Retail casinos are up and running in Virginia as of 2023, so in-person deposits and withdrawals are available on certain sports betting sites.
+Those who bet online with BetRivers are able to deposit and cash out their money in-person at the Rivers Casino Portsmouth cage.

 All online banking transfers with legal Virginia sportsbooks are secure, safe, and fast.
 Your online money is always at your disposal.